-- To load the Client Certificate to the phone: - Open the Client Certificate page (Configuration tab > Security menu > Client Certificate).
+- > To load the Client Certificate to the phone: - Open the Client Certificate page (Configuration tab > Security menu > Client Certificate).

-Figure 3-54: Web Interface - Client Certificate
+Figure 3-59: Web Interface - Client Certificate

-Refer to the table below.
+2. Refer to the table below.
 You can also load the file/s to the phone using the Configuration File.
 In the table below, the Configuration File parameters are in square parenthesis in bold.

-Table 3-38: Client Certificate Parameters
+Table 3-42: Client Certificate Parameters

-Parameter Description Certificate [security/sip_certificate_uri=] Loads the Client Certificate for SIP TLS (SIP calls with Transport Layer Security) to the phone.
-Private Key [security/sip_private_key_uri] Loads the Client Private Key for SIP TLS (SIP calls with Transport Layer Security) to the phone.
-Certificate [security/ieee802_1x_certificate_uri=] Loads the Client Certificate for 802.1X Authentication to the phone.
+Parameter Description Certificate [security/sip_certificate_uri] Downloads to the phone from this URI a Client Certificate for SIP TLS (SIP calls with Transport Layer Security).
+Private Key [security/sip_private_key_uri] Downloads to the phone from this URI a Client Private Key for SIP TLS (SIP calls with Transport Layer Security).
+Certificate [security/ieee802_1x_certificate_uri] Downloads to the phone from this URI a Client Certificate for 802.1X Authentication.
+Private Key [security/ieee802_1x_private_key_uri] Downloads to the phone from this URI a Client Private Key for 802.1X authentication.
 The certificate must be in .pem format.
-Private Key [security/ieee802_1x_private_key_uri=] Loads the Client Private Key for 802.1X Authentication to the phone.
-The certificate must be in .pem format.
+Certificate [security/autoupdate_certificate_uri] Downloads to the phone from this URI an external certificate that is used to secure the connection with the automatic provisioning server.
+Private Key [security/autoupdate_private_key_uri] Downloads to the phone from this URI a private key that is used to secure the connection with the automatic provisioning server.